 College students who have completed a course in modern physics are eligible.
 US citizens and permanent residents are encouraged to apply.*

 - Atomic, Molecular, and Optical Physics (AMO)

-- Condensed Matter (CM) or Soft Matter Physics
+- Condensed Matter (CM), Soft and Biological Matter Physics

 - Physics Education Research